15 ways to say goodbye in French depending on the context

 Pronunciation

-In the northern half of France you will certainly hear it pronounced "au r'voir" because the tendency is to contract the words; on the other hand in the south, the "e" is pronounced, and "au revoir" will have three syllables
+In the northern half of France, you're likely to hear it pronounced "au r'voir", as the trend is towards word contraction; in the south, on the other hand, the "e" is pronounced, and "au revoir" will have three syllables.

 À tout de suite (See you in a bit)